 I’m 10 times more productive when: I’m at home and the kids are asleep.
 There are no distractions!

-My biggest design splurge was: We’re currently designing our own home and I snagged a pair of antique pine pocket doors on eBay.
-I’m dreaming about using them for our pantry or laundry room doors!
+My biggest design splurge was: We’re currently designing our own home, and I snagged a pair of antique pine pocket doors on eBay.
+I’m dreaming about using them for our pantry or laundry room!

 The one item I can’t live without is: My phone!
 I make notes for myself constantly, maintain checklists, and it keeps me scheduled (therefore, sane).

-My space is inspired by: I’m always inspired by the outdoors.
-I love spaces that feel airy with a lot of natural light.
-Going on a bike ride or taking a drive up the canyon with my family not only helps clear my head but it influences a lot of the work I do.
+My space is inspired by: The outdoors.
+I love spaces that have a lot of natural light.
+Going into nature not only helps clear my head but also influences a lot of the work I do.

 The best part of doing what I do is: I love to install projects with the team and see every last detail we poured our blood, sweat, and tears into come to fruition.
 If it’s not that, it’s getting the batch of photos back and watching the video tour with the entire company!